Atlas 14: Texas – The 100-year Storm is Now the 25-year Storm, Already

 In Houston, the 100-year storm in our old climate was 12.5 inches in 24 hours.
 The new rainfall data analysis just released by NOAA shows the 25-year storm total is now 12.1 inches.
 The 100-year storm total has increased to 17.9 inches, an increase of 43 percent.
 In Austin, the 100-year storm in our old climate was 10 inches in 24 hours.
 The new Atlas 14 shows the Austin 50-year storm is now 10.6 inches and the 25-year storm is 8.86 inches.

 These brand new numbers in Atlas 14 however, are biased low.
 The statistical analysis used by NOAA relies on long-term weather data to prove statistically that rainfall is increasing in intensity.
 Because the increase of extreme rainfall events we have been seeing lately in some areas has just begun over the last 10 or 15 years, the new statistical analysis averages them low.
-So in reality, the extreme rainfall events we have been seeing are not well captured by NOAA’s new work.
+This is not about future increases in rainfall intensity, it is about NOAA’s evaluation of increases in intensity that have already occurred.
+The extreme rainfall events we have been seeing in some areas in Texas are not well captured by NOAA’s new work because they make a statistical analysis assumption that creates a significant low bias in their results.
+From the new Atlas 14 for Texas:

 The Harvey event from Houston to the Louisiana border has been estimated by Metstat to be a 25,000-year storm.
 Harris County Flood Control District said the average rainfall across Harris County was a 3,000 to a 20,000-year storm, and that their maximum rain gauge totals Harris County of 47 inches was a 50,000-year storm.
 The Capitol Weather Gang in DC with seven meteorologists said the 60 inch totals associated with Harvey represent a textbook example of a one-million-year storm.